 10. Get a Comprehensive Travel Insurance Policy

 A lot can go wrong abroad: canceled flights, missed connections, natural disasters, sudden illnesses, theft, and more.
-While a comprehensive travel insurance policy can’t undo problems that have already occurred, it can prevent things from getting worse – and provide financial redress for covered events that impact nonrefundable travel and lodging plans.
+While a comprehensive travel insurance policy from Allianz Travel can’t undo problems that have already occurred, it can prevent things from getting worse – and provide financial redress for covered events that impact nonrefundable travel and lodging plans.

 For more on the importance of travel insurance and the benefits of protection, check out my detailed explainer post: What Is Travel Insurance and Do I Need to Buy It?
 Among other things, it explains why it’s important to get a policy that covers the cost of medical evacuation – a ruinously expensive service that could save your life in an emergency abroad.